aahlstrom-bishs/copy-postgres-database/README.md

 # copy-postgres-database
-a python script to copy 1 database to another
+a python script to copy one database to another